HaythamHany95/ToDo/README.md

 - SharedPreferences: Efficiently store user preferences for a personalized experience.

-- Provider: Manage state effortlessly and ensure smooth data flow within the app.
+- MVVM Arch design pattern with Provider to manage state effortlessly and ensure smooth data flow within the app.

 - Firebase Database: Utilize Firebase for secure and reliable task storage.